novi/mysql-swift/README.md

 )
 ```

-_Note:_ You may need to specify library path for libmysqlclient to link it.
+_Note:_ You may need to specify library path for libmysqlclient to link with.

 ```sh
 # Linux